mfractor/mfractor.github.io/docs/index.md

 **We are currently rebuilding our documentation site to prepare for the release of MFractor for Windows.**

-## Quick Start Guides

-### Visual Studio Windows

-To get started with MFractor with Visual Studio Windows, see [MFractor Quickstart for Visual Studio Windows](windows/quickstart.md).
+## Installing MFractor for Visual Studio Windows

-### Visual Studio Mac

-To get started with MFractor with Visual Studio Mac, see [MFractor Quickstart for Visual Studio Mac](mac/quickstart.md).
+## Installing MFractor for Visual Studio Mac

-## Features